laurie-hedge/AGKMRTPlugin/docs/docs.md

 ### macOS ###

 Copy the MRT folder alongside this file into the AppGameKit plugins folder.
 If you installed AppGameKit through Steam, the app file would typically be located somewhere like:
 > /Users/<username>/Library/Application Support/Steam/steamapps/common/App Game Kit 2

 Once you've found the AppGameKit.app file, right click and select Show Package Contents to open is as a folder.
 Inside, the plugins folder is located at:
 > Contents/Resources/share/application/Plugins

 ### Linux ###

-TODO: complete
+Copy the MRT folder alongside this file into the AppGameKit plugins folder.
+If you installed AppGameKit through Steam, this would typically be something like:
+> /home/<username>/.steam/steam/steamapps/common/App Game Kit 2/Tier1/Compiler/Plugins

 ## Usage ##